‘Extremely Aggressive’ Derek Chauvin Once Worked With George Floyd & The Two ‘Bumped Heads’ Says David Pinney

 “I think he was afraid and intimidated [by black people],” Santamaria said.

-Derek Chauvin has since been charged with 2nd-degree murder — a charge that is less serious than 1st-degree murder, which requires premeditation on the part of the suspect.
-Floyd’s family is calling for 1st-degree murder charges, “because we believe he knew who George Floyd was.”
+Derek Chauvin has since been charged with second-degree murder.
+Floyd’s family is calling for first-degree murder charges, “because we believe he knew who George Floyd was.”
+A first-degree murder charge would require premeditation on the part of the suspect.

 George Floyd was laid to rest on Tuesday at a memorial service in his birthplace of Houston Texas.

-As for El Nuevo Rodeo, it, like multiple other Minneapolis businesses, was burned down in the riots that erupted in the city following Floyd’s death.
+As for El Nuevo Rodeo, it, like multiple other Minneapolis businesses, was burned down in the riots that erupted in the city in the aftermath of Floyd’s death.